pauliwu/MDAnalysisTutorial/doc/sphinx/atomgroups.rst

 Processing AtomGroups
 =====================

-You can directly write a :class:`~MDAnalysis.core.AtomGroup.AtomGroup` to a file with the :meth:`~MDAnalysis.core.AtomGroup.AtomGroup.write` method::
+You can directly write a :class:`~MDAnalysis.core.groups.AtomGroup` to a file with the :meth:`~MDAnalysis.core.groups.AtomGroup.write` method::

    CORE = u.select_atoms("resid 1:29 or resid 60:121 or resid 160:214")